Medical Technologist Visa Sponsorship Jobs in Ohio

 Which visa types are most common for medical technologist roles in Ohio?

-The H-1B is the most common visa category for medical technologists in Ohio, as the role generally qualifies as a specialty occupation requiring at least a bachelor's degree in medical technology or a related clinical laboratory science.
+The H-1B visa is the most common visa category for medical technologists in Ohio, as the role generally qualifies as a specialty occupation requiring at least a bachelor's degree in medical technology or a related clinical laboratory science.
 Some internationally trained candidates also enter through the EB-3 immigrant visa pathway when employers are willing to sponsor permanent residence.
-J-1 exchange visitor status is occasionally used in academic medical center settings.
+J-1 visa exchange visitor status is occasionally used in academic medical center settings.

 Which cities in Ohio have the most medical technologist sponsorship jobs?